Cold Opening – Final Encounter

 - Because my eventual wrap-up post is going to be about the season as a whole, I’ll talk about our departing cast members here, in order of seniority in the cast, so without further ado:

 - Kate: With Kate being gone, SNL has lost one of its greatest cast members of all time.
-To put it simply, Kate was this era’s Will Ferrell, and this era’s definitive MVP alongside the great Beck Bennett, so saying goodbye to her is difficult not only for me and to the fans, but also how her departure is going to affect the show moving forward.
+To put it simply, Kate was this era’s Will Ferrell, and this era’s definitive MVP alongside Beck Bennett, so saying goodbye to her is difficult not only for me and to the fans, but also how her departure is going to affect the show moving forward.
 I had my issues with Kate in the past, mainly political impressions and some empty sketches, but she was a committed, great, and iconic performer that will be regarded as an SNL legend in the future.
 This was a good final year for her, getting two fantastic pieces that showcased her talents (Lonely Christmas, Dream Home Cousins), and two solid Update commentaries.
 I’ll miss Kate dearly and I hope to see her host soon.

 - Aidy: Aidy is my favorite performer in this era’s cast right after Beck Bennett, and her creative, fun, and brilliant pieces throughout her ten-years tenure are major era highlights and are near the top of my personal favorite pieces from this era.
 I did not just love Aidy Bryant, I adored her.
 I cannot count the huge laughs and genuine joy that she brought to me; a joy that my words cannot give justice to.
 I will remember the good times, and I’m so happy that she left after having a good year in general with several strong showcases, including one of my absolute favorite shorts in this entire season (American Inventors) and one of the strongest live sketches in S47 (Sleepy Town USA).
 For now, I’ll say: goodbye Aidy, until we see you soon.